circleci/circleci-docs/jekyll/_cci2/optimizations.md

 ## Workflows

 Workflows provide a means to define a collection of jobs and their run order.
 If at any point in your build you see a step where two jobs could happily run independent of one another, workflows may be helpful.
-Workflows also provider several other features to augment and improve your build configuration.
-Read more about workflows in the [workflow documentation]({{site.baseurl}}/2.0/workflows).
+Workflows also provide several other features to augment and improve your build configuration.
+Read more about workflows in the [workflow documentation]({{site.baseurl}}/2.0/workflows/).

 **Note**: Workflows are available to all plans, but running parallel jobs assumes that your plan provides multiple machines to execute on.